 d) Col plasmid

-Explanation: Col plasmids help in production of cilicins and bacteriocins.
-This helps then to kill other bacteria.
+Explanation: Col plasmids help in the production of cilicins and bacteriocins.
+This helps them to kill other bacteria.
 While F plasmids confer fertility and R confers resistance to some antibiotics.

 4. Which of the following is not a part of RTF?